MasoudBimar/Angular-Step-By-Step/src/app/11-decorators/README.md

 ## `@ContentChild()` and `@ContentChildren()` (property decorator, query projected content)

 Use content queries to access elements or components projected with `ng-content`.
+So with `@ViewCHild` we get the reference of any DOM elements in the component, with `@ContentChild()` we get the refernce of the content projected into the components view.

+Again what is the `Content Projection`?

+It is a wa in angular to pass the html content from parent component to the child component's html using `ng-content`.

 When to use: